 T10 Single Journey

 Maximum duration: 75 Minutes

 |A ticket validation machine onboard the Barcelona tram|

 There are validation machines at the entrance to the metro and on the buses and trams.
 Every journey must be validated - if the journey is not validated, then the journey will not be registered on the ticket.
 If your ticket is not registered as being valid for that journey and an inspector checks your ticket you could be subject to an instant fine.

 If you are using a T10 for more than one person then you must validate it for each person.
 To do this remove the ticket and re-inserting it again into the validation machine for each person that is using the ticket.

-The back of the ticket will show that it has been validate correctly as a line of text is printed on the back for each validation.
-You can therefore know how many journeys you have left by counting the number of validation lines.
+The back of the ticket will show that it has been validated correctly as a line of text is printed on the back for each validation.
+You can, therefore, know how many journeys you have left by counting the number of validation lines.